-In 1952 Mercedes-Benz built a brand new car for the sports car racing season, which they dubbed the W194.
-Designed by Friedrich Geiger, the 3 litre, straight-6 was vicious on the track.
-It placed first at the 24 Hours of Le Mans, Bern-Bremgarten, Carrera Panamericana and other high profile races.
+In 1952 Mercedes-Benz built a brand new car for the sports car racing season, dubbed the W194.
+Designed by Friedrich Geiger, the 3 liter straight-6 powered coupe was vicious on the track, placing first at the 24 Hours of Le Mans, Bern-Bremgarten, Carrera Panamericana and other high profile races.
 Though only ten W194s made it to the track, Daimler-Benz’s official US importer Max Hoffman saw the potential of a road going version.
-He made the case to Mercedes that a production version would be very successful.
+He made the case to Mercedes that a production version would be successful and they listened.
 The resulting Mercedes-Benz 300SL went on sale on this day in 1954.